A Day In The Life Of The Frugal Girl (School Year Edition)

 __________________________________________

-4:45-I wake up to the sound of my husband showering.
-I don’t know how I always miss the alarm going off at 4:40!
-I hop out of bed, set up the ironing board, turn on the iron, and start to make the bed.
-Then it occurs to me that though I need to wash the sheets tomorrow, the weather isn’t supposed to be very sunny, so I decide to strip the bed and wash the sheets today.
+4:45-I hop out of bed, set up the ironing board, turn on the iron, and start to make the bed.
+Then it occurs to me that though I need to wash the sheets tomorrow, the weather isn't supposed to be very sunny, so I decide to strip the bed and wash the sheets today.

-After I throw the sheets into the washer, I iron my husband’s work clothes (ideally I’d have them ironed ahead of time, but my life is not ideal!).
+After I throw the sheets into the washer, I iron some work clothes (ideally I'd have them ironed ahead of time, but my life is not ideal!).
 I also have time to iron a few other items of clothing.

-5:05-My husband and I head to the kitchen where he get himself some breakfast and I pack his lunch.
-After he leaves for work, I clean up the small mess I made in the kitchen and do a quick check of my email, Twitter, and Facebook.
+5:05-I pack the husband's lunch, and after he leaves for work, I clean up the small mess I made in the kitchen and do a quick check of my email, Twitter, and Facebook.

 5:30-I take a shower, put my makeup on, and get dressed.
 I also straighten up our bedroom (as my mother is fond of saying, "Maintenance is key.").